 Social media best practices

-While each social platform is unique, there are general principals that can set your unit up for success on any platform.
+While each social platform is unique, there are general principles that can set your unit up for success on any platform.

 Departments, units and organizations should develop a social media plan and consider their messages, audiences and goals, as well as a strategy for keeping information and content on social media sites up-to-date.